|USFCA San Francisco Coaches Clinic January 2022

 USFCA San Francisco Regional Coaches Clinic 2022

-Fencing Masters Peter Burchard and Robert Handelman invite all level coaches to join us at Halberstadt Fencers Club in San Francisco for the West Coast Regional USFCA Coaches’ Clinic.
-Our guest coach Maître George Platt (coach of Doris and David Willette) will assist in foil and épée.
+Fencing Masters Robert Handelman and Connie Louie invite all level coaches to join us at Halberstadt Fencers Club in San Francisco for the West Coast Regional USFCA Coaches’ Clinic.
+Master George Platt and Prévôt Sandor Mandoki will assist in all three weapons.

 The location is at: Halberstadt Fencers Club, 621 South Van Ness St. S.F., CA 94110

 This USFCA coach’s clinic is planned for 4 days from Thursday, January 27 until Sunday, January 30, 2022.
 If requested we will do testing and certification on Sunday afternoon.

 There are many reasonable AirB&B available in the area around the club if you reserve early.
 Plan ahead so you can attend this exciting and comprehensive 4-day long training!

 Fees for the clinic (Thursday to Sunday morning):